argrelay/argrelay/docs/dev_notes/code_style.md

 *   Reorder words in identifiers if it helps dir grouping.

     For example,
-    these two modules will appear groupped together (when sorted lexicographically in IDEs) due to common prefix:
+    these two modules will appear grouped together (when sorted lexicographically in IDEs) due to common prefix:
     *   `client_command_local`
     *   `client_command_remote`

-    Naming them "in English" will break the groupping as there is no common prefix anymore:
+    Naming them "in English" will break the grouping as there is no common prefix anymore:
     *   `local_client_command`
     *   [something in between]